avamandoli/avamandoli.github.io/_pages/visualization-blogs.md

 <img src="/images/gun_deaths_florida.png">

-2) The graph above is really misleading because the Y axis is flipped.
+2) <a href="https://www.businessinsider.com/gun-deaths-in-florida-increased-with-stand-your-ground-2014-2"> The graph above </a> is really misleading because the Y axis is flipped.
 It makes it look as if the number of murders committed using firearms decreased after the “Stand Your Ground” law passed.
 For context, the law “allows those who feel a reasonable threat of death or bodily injury to ‘meet force with force’ rather than retreat.”
 Gun deaths actually increased significantly after that law was passed.
 The data itself seems accurate, it’s just the presentation of it that makes it unintuitive and misleading.

 <img src="/images/stlprisonadmissions_graph.png">

 3) I created this graph to visualize the discrepancy between prison admission rates in St. Louis City and County by filtering data from a national dataset of prison admissions by county.
 St. Louis City and County have historically been deeply unequal due to the redlining and discriminatory housing policies that determined their borders.
 This division of resources impacts community health metrics such as prison admissions to this day.
 This graph was creating using data about prison admissions per 10k residents in selected years they reported data.
+While St. Louis City prision admissions have decreased since 2006, they continue to be disproportionately larger than St. Louis County prison admissions.

 ```markdown
 #Load in packages